 Are you a Starbucks lover?
 In Japan, you can find Starbucks cafes in some extraordinary places.
 Unique locations, with a local touch but always the same Starbucks quality.
+After living in Japan, I wanted to research and visit some of these great places (could I honestly get anymore American?)
+So I thought I’d put together a list of the most beautiful and unique Starbucks in Japan.
 Whether you enjoy a cup of Starbucks coffee or not, these stores are worth a visit for the location!

 The first ‘Sutaba’ in Japan opened its doors in 1996 in Ginza, Tokyo.
 Since then, it has expanded rapidly throughout the country.
 In September 2019, Starbucks stores had reached 1,497 while boasting some of the world’s busiest and biggest – two different outlets – located in Tokyo.